Drones and gimbals - encoders elevating aerial precision

 Radar relies on rotation to scan and determine the position, speed, and distance of objects.
 To ensure accurate object detection, an encoder serves as a feedback system, supplying real-time information about the angular position of the radar's rotating antenna.
 Continuous rotation enables the radar system to cover a wide area and detect diverse objects.

-The encoder functions as a positional feedback system for the rotating antenna, delivering precise information about its angular position during rotation.
 This data allows the radar system to ascertain the antenna's exact orientation at any given time, which is crucial for precise calculations of the position, speed, and distance of detected objects.

 Where can you find radar?

-Radar technology is widely utilised in aviation, air traffic control, weather monitoring/prediction, maritime navigation, and space exploration.
+Radar technology is widely utilised in aviation, air traffic control, weather monitoring/prediction, maritime navigation, and space exploration

 What to consider when selecting encoder systems for drones and gimbals?